phrawzty/katacoda/datadog-integrations-intro/add-integration-test.md

 - This is an integration test—how is that specified?
 - How does it know to use the Docker environment for this test?
 - Which two states are being tested (and which is _not_)?
+- Where does the `instance` parameter come from?
+- Bonus: What is the `aggregator` parameter?